 What happens if ForexMart or Admiral Markets go bust?

-ForexMart and Admiral Markets are regulated which means that as part of their regulatory obligations ForexMart and Admiral Markets have to offer a certain level of financial protection to their clients.
+ForexMart and Admiral Markets are regulated, which means that as part of their regulatory obligations ForexMart and Admiral Markets have to offer a certain level of financial protection to their clients.
 ForexMart and Admiral Markets should by law keep client funds separate from ForexMart and Admiral Markets funds.
-If either ForexMart or Admiral Markets goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the ForexMart and Admiral Markets websites and regulators.
+If either ForexMart or Admiral Markets goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the ForexMart and Admiral Markets websites and regulators.

 Are ForexMart or Admiral Markets good for beginners?

 ForexMart and Admiral Markets offer low deposits and access to a selection of market insights and news resources.
 Both ForexMart and Admiral Markets offer demo accounts.
-This is a big plus for ForexMart and Admiral Markets as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for ForexMart and Admiral Markets as it shows they are interested in their customers.